dbanetto/uni/design_decisions.md

 } while( i == 1 );
 ```

-Dead-code analysis works the same as a `while` loop with the following code being
+Dead-code analysis and its interaction with `break` statements works the
-invalid.
+same as a `while` loop with the following code being invalid.

 ```java
 do {